Post thumbnail

 FAQs

-1. What are the roles and responsibilities of a full stack developer?
+1. What are the roles and responsibilities for a full stack developer?

 A full stack developer is responsible for designing, developing, and maintaining both the front-end and back-end of web applications.
 They work with databases, servers, APIs, and user interfaces to deliver a seamless digital experience.